bem/bem-sdk/README.md

 String representation
 ---------------------
-To define BEM-entities we often use a special string format that allows us 100% define what entity exactly is represented.
+To define BEM entities we often use a special string format that allows us 100% define what entity exactly is represented.

 According to original BEM-naming convention it looks like the following: